 What’s the Best Way to Lose Weight After 60- Tips and Tricks to Shed Belly Fat

 The most effective ways for seniors to lose weight and shift belly fat are to eat a calorie-controlled ketogenic diet, take a weight loss supplement, and exercise regularly.
-However, we have some extra tips and tricks up our sleeve to help you lose the bulge a little faster.
+However, we have some extra tips and tricks up our sleeves to help you lose the bulge a little faster.

-None of these tips for senior weight loss will get rid of your belly fat on their own.
+None of these tips for senior weight loss will get rid of your belly fat on its own.
 However, you can use them to give yourself a helping hand alongside more effective measures.
 So, let’s find out how to lose weight after 60.

 1. Add Spice to Your Meals